sowjanyacv/Food-Print/README.md

 - Connecting users to local food producers with search and messaging features

 ## Hackathon
-We met teamed up for the Hackathon.
-Working remotely, we conceptualized and built the app from scratch in only 30 hours.
+We teamed up and worked remotely across different time zones for the Hackathon.
+We conceptualized and built the app from scratch in only 30 hours.
 We had a great time and we are proud of the result :)

 ## Local installation